This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TryMembersMark #CollectiveBias

 Day 1: Prep

-With a little one, it is no secret that both Brody and I are frequently covered in stains.
+With a little one, it is no secret that Brody and I are frequently covered in stains.
 Whether its dirt stained knees or peanut butter covered shirts, a big chunk of our laundry pile needs a little extra attention.
 I dedicate day #1 to the TLC this pile needs.
 I usually gather the stained items up and soak them in a stain remover overnight.
-I’ll also hand wash any items that need to be hand washed---when will I learn to stop buying wash by hand only items?!
+I’ll also hand wash any items that need delicate care---when will I learn to stop buying wash by hand only items?!

 Day 2: Wash